 While many of our most vexing urban problems are metropolitan in nature, they are often left unresolved due to the lack of appropriate governmental machinery to deal with metropolitan issues.
-The Institute for Metropolitan Studies was created to address these problems by facilitating the exchange of knowledge, expertise, and general spirit of cooperation between San José State University and its surrounding metropolitan community.
+The Institute for Metropolitan Studies was created to address these problems by facilitating the exchange of knowledge, expertise, and general spirit of cooperation among urbanists at San José State University and between SJSU and its surrounding metropolitan community.

 About the Institute for Metropolitan Studies

 To assist community groups, non-profit organizations, private sector representatives, and public agencies to resolve urban problems by making available and orchestrating the extensive expertise of the University and community relevant to such problems.